 You can choose not to participate in the webinar (live interactive session).
 You also have the option to create an anonymous profile in the Ruzuku platform where the masterclass is conducted.
 We encourage everyone to actively participate, as group feedback is a great way to learn and often someone will be experiencing similar difficulties.
-The webinar will be moderated by a TACA member to ensure respectful behaviour is followed.
+The webinar will be moderated by a TACA member.

 17. Why can’t I just take the masterclass at anytime and/or without the webinar?

 The benefit of the Masterclasses following a scheduled timetable (which includes the webinar) is to enable participants to connect with each other during the month of the online masterclass, and to have an opportunity to ask questions of the tutor.
 Open Access Masterclasses are now available for Series 1.
-All of the course material is available at any time without the webinar option.
-They will most likely be available for the first time in 2020.
+All of the course material is available at any time as soon as you sign up, but interaction with other students and the tutor is not available.

 18. I have some questions about the course.
 Who can I contact?